It is possible to build a fairer world while sharpening your employees' expertise!

 Research has shown that it is much more advantageous for employees to complete an overseas assignment than to receive traditional leadership training.
 Canadian business and organizations can also present their participation in Leave for Change as a solid expression of their global corporate citizenship.

 - How does corporate volunteering work?

 Organizations that wish to offer Leave for Change opportunities to their employees must first sign an agreement with the Uniterra program stating the number of assignments they would like to complete each year and the roles and responsibilities of each party throughout the process.
 Once the agreement has been signed, a promotional campaign for Leave for Change will be launched within the workplace.
 Positions will be posted on Uniterra’s website and interested employees can apply for opportunities that match their skill set and interests.
 During the recruitment process, candidates will be jointly interviewed by Uniterra program staff and, if desired, the employer’s human resources department.
 The selected candidates will receive pre-departure training and will be welcomed by the Uniterra program team upon arrival in their country of assignment.
 The Uniterra team will also introduce them to their local partner organization upon arrival.
 There will be an evaluation at the end of the mandate and a debriefing upon their return to Canada.
 Employees will then be invited to share their experience at work and in their communities and networks.

-- Will there be a cost for the employer and the employee?
+- Will there be a financial contribution for the employer and the employee?

 Leave for Change is a turn-key program.
 Our team handles the details and works with employers every step of the way.
 The Uniterra program handles all of the logistics in Canada and overseas.
 The employer's responsibility includes the signing of an agreement, promoting the program internally, participating in the selection of candidates (if desired) and supporting employees as they share their experiences when they return from their assignment.

 - Can an employee sign up directly with Leave for Change?